gcuatem/TestingMySQLApp/README.md

 The program only create a table, insert 2 records and execute a select of the table.

 This is only to validate if we can connect to an existing MySQL Instance and execute something.

+To run the program, you need to have installed and running MySQL Server on your computer, default port 3306 is used, and you need to create a database named dbtest and a user "test" with password "test"